-Having strayed into the wrong part of town, Rurro finds himself pursued by two footpads intent on relieving him of his money.
+Having strayed into the wrong part of town, Ruri finds herself pursued by two footpads intent on relieving her of her money.

-The street is crowded and the halfling hopes that by ducking down a shady sidestreet he'll lose his would-be robbers.
-The Referee calls for Opposed Stealth / Perception Task Rolls - a Stealth Task Roll for Rurro to see if he can lose his pursuers amongst the crowd; a Perception Task Roll for the footpads to see if they can keep Rurro in their view.
+The street is crowded and Ruri hopes that by ducking down a shady sidestreet she'll lose her would-be robbers.
+The Referee calls for Opposed Stealth / Perception Task Rolls - a Stealth Task Roll for Ruri to see if she can lose her pursuers amongst the crowd; a Perception Task Roll for the footpads to see if they can keep Ruri in their sight.
 Both Task Rolls are ruled to be of "Normal" difficulty, so no modifier is applied.

-Rurro's player rolls 66 against his Stealth of 50% - a Fumble!
+Ruri's player rolls 66 against her Stealth of 50% - a Major Failure!
 The Referee rolls 81 for the footpads against their Perception of 40%.
-That's an ordinary failure, but enough to beat Rurro's Fumble.
+That's an ordinary failure, but enough to beat Ruri's Major Failure.

-Because of the Fumble, the Referee decides that not only did the two footpads spot Rurro darting into the sidestreet but that the alleyway turns out to be a dead-end.
-Rurro is trapped!
+Because of the Major Failure, the Referee decides that not only did the two footpads spot Ruri darting into the sidestreet, but that the alleyway turns out to be a dead-end.
+Ruri is trapped!

-Rurro's player asks what's at the end of the alley.
-The Referee states that it's a six-foot-high wall.
-Keen to avoid a fight, Rurro's player decides that he will attempt to scale the wall and jump down the other side.
-Given that, as a Halfling, Rurro is considerably shorter than the wall, the Referee calls for a Hard Agility roll.
-Rurro's Agility is 26%, so with a -20% modifier for the "Hard" difficulty, that leaves Rurro with only a 6% chance of success.
+Ruri's player asks what's at the end of the alley.
+The Referee states that it's a seven-foot high wall.
+Keen to avoid a fight, Ruri's player decides that she will attempt to scale the wall and jump down the other side.
+Given that Ruri is considerably shorter than the wall, the Referee calls for a Hard Agility roll.
+Ruri's Agility is 26%, so with a -20% modifier for the "Hard" difficulty, that leaves Ruri with only a 6% chance of success.

-Fortunately, the dice smile on Rurro - a roll of 04 sees him scale the wall safely and out of the immediate clutches of the footpads.
+Fortunately, the dice smile on Ruri - a roll of 04 sees her scale the wall safely and out of the immediate clutches of the footpads.

-The chase continues ...
+The chase continues